DeepFWI: Identifying Bug-Sensitive Warnings with Multi-Modal Code-Warning Semantics: Conclusion

 \section{Conclusion}

-In this paper, we formulate the problem of warning verification at a fine-grained level, focusing on bug-sensitive warnings.
-We first constructed a large-scale dataset of 280,273 warnings, of which 20,100 warnings are bug-sensitive.
-To the best of our knowledge, this is the largest collection of data on warnings, ten times larger than the existing one.
-Then, we proposed \ourtool, a novel LSTM-based model for fined-grained warning verification of bugs for ASATs. \ourtool employs a multi-faceted representation which captures fine-grained semantics of source code and warnings from ASATs and focuses more on their correlations with cross-attention.
+In this paper, we formulate the problem of warning identification at a fine-grained level, focusing on bug-sensitive warnings.
+To this end, we constructed \ourdataset, a dataset consisting of 280,273 static analysis warnings.
+Of these, 20,100 warnings are labeled as bug-sensitive, with the labeling process based on a combination of automated classification and validation through random sampling.
+To the best of our knowledge, this is the largest collection of data on warnings, ten times larger than the existing one~\cite{golden}.
+Then, we proposed \ourtool, a novel LSTM-based model for fine-grained warning identification of bugs for ASATs. \ourtool employs a multi-faceted representation which captures fine-grained semantics of source code and warnings from ASATs and focuses more on their correlations with cross-attention.
 With an extensive experiment, \ourtool shows an F1-score of 97.79\% for reducing false alarms and 67.06\% for confirming effective warnings.
-Compared with baselines, \ourtool outperforms 14.74\% in precision, and 12.83\% in F1-score.
-Moreover, we employed \ourtool on four real-world projects to filter out about 92\% warnings and then found 25 new bugs with minimal manual effort.
+Compared with baselines, \ourtool outperforms 9.03\% in precision, and 13.17\% in F1-score.
+Moreover, we employed \ourtool on four real-world projects to filter out about 92\% of warnings and then found 25 new bugs with minimal manual effort.
+We have released our data on our website~\cite{website} to replicate the results of this work and encourage further research.